oVirt/ovirt-site/source/event/detailedexternalevents.html.md

-External Event types should be exposed to the engine-notification tool in future releases Gathering Events/Alerts by the History ETL should be considered in future releases
+External Event types should be exposed to the engine-notification tool in future releases Gathering Events/Alerts by the History ETL should be considered in future releases Separate between Events and Alerts in DB/BL/API Support search on *custom_data*

 [Category: Feature](Category: Feature)